ncatlab/nlab-content/pages/1778.md

 +-- {: .num_remark}
 ###### Remark

-Often Cech cohomology is considered for the case that $A_\bullet$ is concentrated in a single degree, in which case the first term in the sum defining the differential in def. \ref{CechComplex} disappears.
+Often Čech cohomology is considered for the case that $A_\bullet$ is concentrated in a single degree, in which case the first term in the sum defining the differential in def. \ref{CechComplex} disappears.
 When $A_\bullet$ is not concentrated in a single degree, then for emphasis and following terminology of _[[hypercohomology]]_ one may speak of the **&#268;ech hypercomplex** computing **&#268;ech hypercohomology**.